Discord: Censorship

-In September 2024, according to Russian media Kommersant, Russian regulator Roskomnadzor was planning to block the platform.
-Roskomnadzor demanded that the platform remove 947 posts containing illegal content and imposed a fine in the amount of 3.5 million rubles (US$37,493).
-On October 8, 2024, Russia officially blocked Discord.
+In September 2024, according to Russian media Kommersant, Russian regulator Roskomnadzor was planning to block Discord.
+Roskomnadzor demanded that Discord remove 947 posts containing illegal content and fined it 3.5 million rubles ($37,493).
+On October 8, Russia officially blocked Discord.

-Following a decision made by the Ankara 1st Criminal Court of Peace, several hours apart from Russia's block, Turkey blocked Discord over concerns regarding child abuse and obscene content.
-The decision was made following the murder of two women in Istanbul by a 19-year old Discord user who allegedly garnered support for his action from Discord users before he took his own life on 4 October 2024.
+After a decision by the Ankara 1st Criminal Court of Peace, several hours after Russia's block, Turkey blocked Discord over concerns about child abuse and obscene content.
+The decision was made after two women in Istanbul were murdered by a Discord user who allegedly garnered support for his action from Discord users before dying by suicide on 4 October 2024.

 Discord is blocked by the Great Firewall in China.
-Chinese police will find and interrogate people who make sensitive comments on the platform.
+Chinese police interrogate people who make sensitive comments on the platform.

-In July 2025, Discord began mandating that British users submit to age verification to access content that is age-restricted or marked as sensitive in the UK, to comply with Online Safety Act 2023.
-Age verification involves submitting a facial recognition scan, or else uploading a government ID.
-It will possibly apply in Australia when the social media ban for under 16 came into force by 10 December 2025.

-Age Restricted channels are blocked on devices running Apple's iOS to comply with their App Store's guidelines.
+On September 24, 2026, the Philippine Department of Information and Communications Technology (DICT) confirmed that Discord has been banned in the country after failing to comply to a 24-hour notice ordering the company to set up a Philippine office.
+The ban was lifted the same day following a meeting between Discord and the Cybercrime Investigation and Coordinating Center (CICC).